medo5682/Robotics/lab_3/lab3Report.md

 # Lab 3 Report #

 ### 1. Describe one condition where your controller from Part 2 might fail. ###
-One condition where out controller from part 2 might fail could be when
+One condition where our controller from part 2 might fail could be when an obstale comes in the way (as stated in quetsion 10).
+In this situation, the bot will run into an obstacle, thus not be able to reach its taget destination.
+Another situation where the controller may fail could be when the bot is put on a surface that the wheels weren't moving as expected (such as gravel), resulting in very inaccurate odometry.

 ### 2. What is the role of the position error? ###
 The position error reports the Euclidean distance between the current position of Sparki and the goal position, so the bot knows how much farther it needs to travel.